Dayr Sunayd: 1948 War and aftermath

 The date on which Dayr Sunayd was captured during the 1948 Arab-Israeli War cannot be specified, but the village was probably seized by Israeli forces in late October or early November 1948.
 It had come under aerial bombardment in Operation Yoav on October 15–16, according to Israeli historian Benny Morris.
 The New York Times reported that it was "pummeled" again on October 21.

 Dayr Sunayd also witnessed fighting in the early stages if the war, as Egyptian and Jewish forces battled for control of the village and the nearby town of Yad Mordechai shortly after May 15, 1948.
-The late president of Egypt, Gamal Abdel Nasser said that when spent the night at the Gaza Military Hospital, "the beds around me were filled with our wounded from the battle of Dayr Sunayd, which was still in progress".
-Abdel Nasser was critical of the Egyptian command's strategy at the battle, but nonetheless, it ended in an Egyptian victory "after heavy sacrifices and in spite of all the difficulties our forces encountered."
+The late president of Egypt, Gamal Abdel Nasser said that when he spent the night at the Gaza Military Hospital, "the beds around me were filled with our wounded from the battle of Dayr Sunayd, which was still in progress".
+Abdel Nasser was critical of the Egyptian command's strategy at the battle, but nonetheless, it ended in an Egyptian victory "after heavy sacrifices and in spite of all the difficulties our forces encountered".
 Abdel Nasser's colleague Abdel Hakim Amer participated in the battle.

 Following the war the area was incorporated into the State of Israel, with the village's lands left undeveloped.
 According to Palestinian historian Walid Khalidi, the remains of Dayr Sunayd consisted in 1992 of "A railroad bridge, unused segments of track, and three of the train station's buildings are all that remain of Dayr Sunayd.
 The stone bridge is built astride a wadi and passes over four wide, round-arched culverts.
 The station's buildings are deserted and in a state of deterioration."